<< Back to all Blogs

 Layout:

-Ever wonder what your car REALLY costs you?
-I mean, not just the purchase price, but the gas, repairs and maintenance, insurance, license, registration and if you're lucky like me, car taxes?
+Ever wonder what your car really costs you?
+Not just the purchase price, but the gas, repairs and maintenance, insurance, license, registration and, if you're lucky like me, car taxes?

-So i decided to see how much my 99 Honda Civic HX has cost me since i bought it.
+So I decided to see how much my '99 Honda Civic HX has cost me since I purchased it.
 I track all my expenses anyway, so it was easy to do.

 1999 1175 639 200 813